 As at the European level, agreements can no longer be referred to the Antitrust Office for clearance as to whether they are in accordance with the law.
 The respective sections (8 and 9) of the Competition Act were repealed.
 The system of individual exceptions has been abolished as well.

 The Antitrust Office will usually launch official proceedings by sending a statement of objections upon receiving relevant information on a cartel agreement.
 It may, of course, start proceedings based on information obtained through its own activities.
 The latest amendment of the Act enables the Antitrust Office not to persecute if the effects on the markets are very limited (ie, it introduces a factual general de minimis rule depending on the assessment of the situation by the Antitrust Office).
 The right to investigate premises other than business premises has been granted to the Antitrust Office, particularly with respect to the need for gathering information and evidence about restrictive agreements.
-The number of dawn raids has increased considerably during the last years to about 15–20 per year.
+The number of dawn raids has increased considerably in recent years to between 15 and 20 per year.

 The Antitrust Office has a strong tendency to solve cases amicably by accepting commitments, even in cases of hard-core cartel behaviour.
 In particular, when strategic companies are involved, it uses ‘competition advocacy’, in which the informal offering of commitments and bargaining with the undertakings goes far beyond the formal procedure rules as stated in the Competition Act.
 The Antitrust Office seems to be more open to informal bargaining with undertakings.

 In recent years, the leniency policy has become an important part of Czech antitrust law and Czech cartel proceedings.

 Nevertheless, statistically there is only a one-digit number of vertical and horizontal cases per year actually decided, still with a fairly high share of resale price maintenance cases.